In this section

 - The hearing will be conducted by a hearing officer who is a disinterested party.
 However, the officer may be an official of the institution.
 The student may be assisted by one (1) or more individuals.

 - The university will prepare a written decision based solely upon the evidence presented at the hearing.
 The decision will include a summary of the evidence and the reasons for the decision.

 - If the university decides that the challenged information is not inaccurate, misleading, or in violation of the student's right to privacy, it will notify the student that he or she has a right to place in the record a statement commenting on the challenged information or setting forth reasons for disagreeing with the decision.

 - All duplicate copies of permanent records, other than those maintained by the custodian of the permanent records shall be maintained only for the minimum period of time required to serve the basic official function of the individual or department generating or maintaining them.
-Such records shall be destroyed as soon as they are no longer needed) e.g., within one (1) year following graduation or two (2) years after the last date of attendance.
-A student will be granted access to his records prior to their destruction when the student has an unsatisfied request outstanding.
+Such records shall be destroyed as soon as they are no longer needed, e.g., within one year following graduation or two years after the last date of attendance.
+A student will be granted access to their records prior to their destruction when the student has an unsatisfied request outstanding.

-In compliance with the federally-enacted regulations, and university policies, directory information regarding students attending Rosalind Franklin University of Medicine and Science shall be the:
+Directory Information: In compliance with the federally-enacted regulations and university policies, directory information regarding students attending Rosalind Franklin University of Medicine and Science shall be the:

 - Academic college and major field of study

 - Participation in officially recognized activities and sports

 - Most recent educational agency or institution attended